FOREX-Dollar hits 7-week low as Aussie shines on China data

 However, last Friday's weaker-than-expected U.S. jobs data introduced further uncertainty.

-Sterling rose 0.1 percent to $1.5506, near a seven-week peak of $1.5534 hit on Wednesday after "forward guidance" on monetary policy from the Bank of England prompted investors to bring forward expectations of when interest rates will rise.
+Sterling edged up 0.1 percent to $1.5500, near a seven-week peak of $1.5534 hit on Wednesday after "forward guidance" on monetary policy from the Bank of England prompted investors to bring forward expectations of when interest rates will rise.

 The BoE said rates would not rise until unemployment fell to 7 percent, something it saw as unlikely for at least three years.
 But the market took the view an improving UK economy may see rates rise sooner than previously thought.